* U.S. job growth an upbeat sign for weather-beaten economy

 Russia could not ignore calls for help from Russian speakers in

-to stocks around the world.
-A gauge of global equities
+have cautiously returned to stocks around the world.
+A gauge of

-after the network security company priced a follow-on public
+after the network security company priced the follow-on public

-offering.
-The company sold 14 million shares of its common stock
+offering of 14 million shares of its common stock at $82 per

 Safeway Inc, the second-largest U.S. mainstream